tum-ei-eda/mlonmcu/README.md

 **Warning:** It is recommended to have at least version 3.20 of CMake installed for full compatibility!

+# Install minimal dependencies
+pip install -r requirements_dev.txt

+# Optional (only for development)
+pip install -r requirements_dev.txt pip install -r docs/requirements.txt

 # Only if you want to use the provided python notebooks, as explained in  ./ipynb/README.md
 pip install -r ipynb/requirements.txt

-# Optional (only for development)
-pip install -r requirements_dev.txt pip install -r docs/requirements.txt
 ```

 Then you should be able to install the `mlonmcu` python package like this